microsoft/mysqlnd_azure/README.md

 # PHP mysqlnd redirection extension mysqlnd_azure
 The source code here is a PHP extension implemented using mysqlnd plugin API (https://www.php.net/manual/en/mysqlnd.plugin.php), which provides redirection feature support.
+The extension is also available on PECL website at  https://pecl.php.net/package/mysqlnd_azure.

 ## Name and Extension Version
+Extension name: **mysqlnd_azure**
-The extension is named with **mysqlnd_azure**, currently the valid version is branch *mysqlnd-azure-php723-1.0.0 or tag v1.0.0.
-Required PHP min version is PHP7.2.15+ and PHP7.3.2+.
+Required PHP min version: PHP7.2.15+ and PHP7.3.2+.
+Valid version:
+- 1.0.0
+- 1.0.1 with pecl install command line support on linux

-Following is a brief guide of how to build and test the extension.
+Following is a brief guide of how to install using pecl or build and test the extension from source.
+##Step to install using PECL
+The PECL link is available at  https://pecl.php.net/package/mysqlnd_azure.
+Following steps assume that php and php-mysql have already been normally installed on each platform.
+####Setup
+######Linux
+example to install required tools for php7.3 on Ubuntu:
+    sudo apt-get install php-pear
+    sudo apt-get install php7.3-dev example to install required tools for php7.3 on Redhat 7.4: sudo yum --enablerepo=epel,remi-php73 install php-devel
+    sudo yum --enablerepo=epel,remi-php73 install php-pear

+####Install
+######Linux
+sudo pecl install mysqlnd_azure
+######Windows
+Download the dll from the DLL link on https://pecl.php.net/package/mysqlnd_azure, and put it under exension_dir (Follow the configure step below to get the value).
+####Configure
+The configuration step is same with that of build from source.
+Check content below for Linux or Windows platform.

 ## Step to build on Linux
+#### Setup
 * Install phpize for build using following command
   - Ubuntu: apt-get install php7.x-dev
   //use the version that corresponds to your PHP version, i.e. if you use PHP7.3, use php7.3-dev here